anmolranjan1/Quick_Cab/README.md

 ## Running the App
 1. Start the development server:
     ```bash
-    npm start
+    npx expo start
     ```
 2. Run the app on a simulator or device:
     ```bash
     npm run android # for Android
     npm run ios     # for iOS
     ```
-3. Alternatively, use the Expo Go app to scan the QR code and run the app on your device.
+3. Alternatively, download the Expo Go app to scan the QR code and run the app on your device.

 ## Contributing
 Feel free to submit issues and pull requests.
 Please follow the coding standards and guidelines outlined in the project.